jupf/staticonf/README.md

 ## Getting Started
 The source/target compatibility is Java 1.6.
-__The Kotlin Reflect API is needed for this library to be present.__
+__The Kotlin Reflect API is needed to be present for this library.__
 This library is currently being uploaded to jCenter and Maven Central.
 Here is also an [example](src/main/kotlin/de/jupf/staticonf/example/example.kt) to look at.